unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 >
 > * Is it possible to get rid of overfitting this way?
 > * Does the overall performance suffer or does it mostly stay the same?
-> * How low can you go with the number of paramters without notable effect on the performance on the validation set?
+> * How low can you go with the number of parameters without notable effect on the performance on the validation set?
 >
 > > ## Solution
 > > ~~~